mygethub-99/mygamefinal/README.md

   * Method:'PUT'
   * Parameters:'itemcraft, user_name'
   * Returns:Message telling the user that the item can, or can not be crafted based on the user's current inventory of items.
   * Descrip:This is the main api in the game.
-It starts game timers, checks to see if an item can be crafted, if a game has been won, and updates the Game entity and Inventory entity is necessary.
+It starts game timers, checks to see if an item can be crafted, if a game has been won, and updates the Game entity and Inventory entity if necessary.

 4. survive.create_user.
   * Path:'user'
-  * Method:'PUT'
+  * Method:'POST'
   * Parameters:'email, user_name'
   * Returns:Message telling the user that their user profile has been saved to the User entity.
   * Descrip:This api saves the user.email and user.name properties in User entity.